-PalinGen® Flow is an amniotic tissue allograft containing cellular components, cytokines, growth factors and extracellular matrix proteins that are naturally found in amniotic tissues.
+PalinGen® Flow is a liquid amniotic tissue allograft for the treatment of chronic ulcers in the lower leg and foot.
+PalinGen® Flow contains growth factors and extracellular matrix proteins, which are naturally found in amniotic tissues, to support wound healing.

 Key growth factors found in amniotic tissue allografts include:

 - Platelet Derived Growth Factor (PDGF) A & B

 - Vascular Endothelial Growth Factor (VEGF)

 Extracellular matrix elements found in amniotic tissue allografts include:

 - Collagen Types I, III, IV, V and VII

 - 2015, FDA begins drafting its Regenerative Medicine Policy Framework

 - 2017, Amnio Technology participates in a Type B pre-IND meeting with the FDA, where the detailed manner in which the Organization intends to address the transition of PalinGen® Flow to Regulation under Section 351 of the PHSA was discussed.

 - 2017-2019, Amnio Technology completes IND-enabling pre-clinical studies, enhances manufacturing, and plans clinical investigations.